Like It Like That (album)

-Like It Like That was the fifth studio album by Australian singer Guy Sebastian.
+Like It Like That is the fifth studio album by Australian singer Guy Sebastian.
 The album was produced by David Ryan Harris and Fredrik Odesjo and was released in Australia on 23 October 2009 and in the US on 29 June 2010.
 The album contains a duet with Jordin Sparks, and also three tracks with John Mayer on guitar and backing vocals.
 It peaked at number six on the ARIA Albums Chart and gained platinum certification.
 The title track "Like It Like That" reached number one on the ARIA Singles Chart, and achieved 5× platinum certification.
 "Art of Love" was also a top ten single, spending five months in the ARIA top 50 and double platinum certification.
 In 2010 Sebastian received six ARIA Music Award nominations for the album and two of its singles.

 Writing and development

 Like It Like That is an album of original soul music influenced by Sebastian's previous album, The Memphis Album, which was a covers album of Memphis soul songs recorded with members of The MGs including Steve Cropper in Memphis in 2007.
 Sebastian and Cropper remained friends, and Sebastian made several songwriting trips to Nashville in mid-2008, staying with the Croppers on these trips.
 Sebastian said in an interview with The Age in October 2009, "The most comfortable I've ever felt in the studio was during The Memphis Album.
 And the success of that prompted me to make a record like this one."
 Five of the songs on Like It Like That were co-written with the album's producer David Ryan Harris, four were written entirely by Sebastian himself, and three were co-written with other writers.
 He later said, "I wrote the music on this album based on how I feel when I listen to the Otis Reddings and the Wilson Picketts of the world.
 I'll put that music on and it always just lifts me and makes me feel great."